playframework/playframework/documentation/manual/working/commonGuide/filters/Filters.md

 Play now comes with a default set of enabled filters, defined through configuration.
 If the property `play.http.filters` is null, then the default is now `play.api.http.EnabledFilters`, which loads up the filters defined by fully qualified class name in the `play.filters.enabled` configuration property.

 In Play itself, `play.filters.enabled` is an empty list.
-However, the `PlayFilters` is automatically loaded in SBT as an AutoPlugin, and will append the following values to the `play.filters.enabled` property:
+However, the filters library is automatically loaded in SBT as an AutoPlugin called `PlayFilters`, and will append the following values to the `play.filters.enabled` property:

 * `play.filters.csrf.CSRFFilter`
 * `play.filters.headers.SecurityHeadersFilter`